SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Selection_Agent/v1SelectionAgent_CreateSelectionEntity.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 TargetTableName

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | TargetTableName | string |  |

-## Response: object
+## Response:

-Carrier object for SelectionEntity.
-Services for the SelectionEntity Carrier is available from the <see cref="T:SuperOffice.CRM.Services.ISelectionAgent">Selection Agent</see>.
+OK

 | Response | Description |
 |----------------|-------------|
 | 200 | OK |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|